 If you have any strange issues with KDE such as being unable to log in or the loss of settings try removing / renaming the .kde/share/config/ directory.
 Remember though that you will lose any settings in there.
 Renaming the directory first and then restoring one piece at a time is the safest way.

 Warning!
 You will often see advice to delete the ~/.kde directory to solve some configuration issue.
 This is poor advice although it may work.
-The ~/.kde contains data for many KDE apps including Kmail, Amarok, Kjots and many others.
+The ~/.kde directory not only contains settings but also data for many KDE apps including Kmail, Amarok, Kjots and many others.
 Deleting the directory means deleting your data.

 Sometimes the desktop fonts will appear too large.
 If it happens go to ‘System Settings’ – ‘Application Appearance’ – ‘Fonts’ and set “Force Fonts” to 96 dpi, you may need to experiment to find the best value for your screen.